tkhamez/neucore/doc/Documentation.md

 during login) counts as invalid.

 Deactivation means that the API for apps no longer returns groups for that account.
-The deactivation of the account can be delayed, e. g. by 24 hours after a token became invalid.
+The deactivation of the account can be delayed, e.g. by 24 hours after a token became invalid.

 As soon as the token was updated by logging in with the appropriate character, the account will be reactivated.